Inauguration Day events underway for SC Governor Henry McMaster - South Carolina Radio Network

-Events are underway to celebrate the inauguration of Gov. Henry McMaster to his first elected term.
+Henry McMaster has been inaugurated to his first elected term as South Carolina Governor.

 The day started with a prayer service Wednesday at First Presbyterian Church in downtown Columbia, where McMaster and his family are members.